Lewes – All Saints, Friars Walk

 2. Later C19 carved octagonal.

-Figures: (Still in tower above arch) Two C18 painted figures of charity children from the National School in Station Street (W H Godfrey: History of Lewes p41).
+Figures: (Still in tower above arch) Two C18 painted figures of charity children from the National School in what is now Station Street (W H Godfrey: History of Lewes p41).

 1. (East window) Clayton and Bell, 1883 (Te Deum) (BN 44 ibid).